 We have dance and drama extra curricular clubs run weekly by external specialist staff, and these have termly showcases to which parents are invited.
 The ballet students also work towards exams following the Cecchetti syllabus.

 The School Choir is our most popular club and runs after school weekly and leads our whole school Carol Service and Speech Day events at St Mary’s Church in Slough.
 We also take part in the ‘Young Voices’ Event at the O2, and attend ‘Wellington College Prep Choral Day’ annually.

-We have over 100 instrumental lessons taking place per week and a dedicated team of peripatetic staff who support the musical development of our pupils.
+We have a dedicated team of peripatetic staff who support the musical development of our pupils.
 Pupils showcase their performance skills in lessons, assemblies and concerts throughout the year, and each term children are entered for ABRSM Music exams very successfully.

 Virtual Guitar Lessons during Lockdown

 We caught up with Joshua and Dr Chandler to find out how their virtual guitar lessons are going during lockdown.